 Catania and Palermo both had marionette theaters and the rivalry between them was fierce.
 Each worked toward perfecting their wooden puppets.
 There were three main types of puppets: rod puppet, shadow puppets and large scale marionettes.
 Palermo’s puppets had knees that could be bent and a sword that could be extracted and returned to its sheath.
 Catanian dummies were larger and did not have limbs that could be bent.
 The size of the puppet was based on their role in society, with the Emperor being the tallest and having the most elaborate outfit and the peasants the smallest with least adorned garb.
 Their costumes were authentic, colorful and diverse, having velvet cloaks, feathers, and elegance when warranted.
 Knights had armor made of copper or light steel, heraldic designs, spangles and fringe.
 Their heads were covered in human hair.

-The puppeteers had to be big and brawny; consider they had to work the limbs of wooden puppets five feet tall throughout a play that would last at least two hours!
+The puppeteers had to be big and brawny; considering they had to work the limbs of wooden puppets five feet tall throughout a play that would last at least two hours!
 They also had to be master actors, for they projected their voices to portray multiple roles in the play: royalty, Christians, Moors, Emperors, Kings, villagers and peasants, dragons, sorcerers, to just name a few.
 Imagine having to move from puppet to puppet and keep the story going…

 Southern Italians, in particular Sicilians, brought with them to the large cities of United States the folkloric tradition of the marionette theater.
 Two noted families, the Agrippinos and the Manteos, came to New York’s Lower East Side with over eighty marionettes, while the rest of their puppets, estimated to be over two hundred, came over little by little.
 These life size marionettes performed nightly for the tired and lonely immigrants.
 Watching the figures in action enabled them to forget the hard labor, the indignities, and the loneliness of being in a new land without their loved ones.
 It was not unusual for a play to have a couple of hundred episodes so the story would last the entire year long.
 Patrons would come back night after night, fascinated by stories set hundreds of years earlier and whose protagonists might be Emperor Frederick II Hohenstaufen, Charlemagne, or the Arab Sheiks.